wrongu/Stella/README.md

 ------

 The server keeps track of JSON documents and the undo/redo stacks with a MongoDB database.
 Each JSON document corresponds to a file on the local disk.
 When Stella is launched for the first time, the user will be asked to choose a root-directory for all JSON documents.
 Requests to the API target a specific document using relative paths to this root directory.

-If you want multiple editors to share an undo/redo stack, put them into the same _group_.
-Edits are tagged in the database with a group id.
-Undo/Redo applies only to edits made by that editor's group.
-Editors are in charge of keeping track of their own group's id.
-You may get unexpected behavior if editors unknowingly share a group id.
-It's a feature, not a bug.

 Editors
 -----